eko/monday/README.md

 To lear more about the configuration, please take a look at the [Configuration Wiki page](https://github.com/eko/monday/wiki/Configuration).

 For an overview of what's possible with configuration file, please look at the [configuration example file here](https://raw.githubusercontent.com/eko/monday/master/example.yaml).

+## Community

+You can [join the community Slack space](https://join.slack.com/t/mondaytool/shared_invite/enQtNzE3NDAxNzIxNTQyLTBmNGU5YzAwNjRjY2IxY2MwZmM5Njg5N2EwY2NjYzEwZWExNWYyYTlmMzg5ZTBjNDRiOTUwYzM3ZDBhZTllOGM) to discuss about your issues, new features or anything else regarding Monday.

 ## Run tests